-The 3/8" ID and 5/8" ID strainers are available in stainless steel or PVC.
-By placing holes no larger than the hose ID along the length of the strainer, the intake of large particles that can plug the hose or any part of the sampler is prevented.
+The strainer is available in stainless steel or PVC for either 3/8" ID or 5/8" ID hose.
+By placing holes no larger than 3/8" ID along the length of the strainer, the intake of large particles that can plug the hose or any part of the sampler is prevented.
 Since the strainer is also weighted, it keeps the hose inlet at the desired level in the source liquid.